On the H-type deviation of step two Carnot groups: Abstract

 \section{Abstract}

 The H-type deviation, $\delta(\G)$, of a step two Carnot group $\G$ quantifies the extent to which $\G$ deviates from the geometrically and algebraically tractable class of Heisenberg-type (H-type) groups.
-In an earlier paper, the author defined this notion and used it to provide new analytic characterizations for the class of H-type groups.
-In addition, a quantitative conjecture relating the H-type deviation to the behavior of the $\infty$-Laplacian of Folland's fundamental solution for the $2$-Laplacian was formulated; an affirmative answer to this conjecture would imply that all step two polarizable groups are of H-type.
+In an earlier paper, the second author defined this notion and used it to provide new analytic characterizations for the class of H-type groups.
 In this paper, we elucidate further properties of the H-type deviation.
-First, we show that $0\le \delta(\G) \le 1$ for all step two Carnot groups $\G$.
-Recalling that $\delta(\F_{2,m}) = \sqrt{(m-2)/m}$, where $\F_{2,m}$ is the free step two Carnot group of rank $m$, we conjecture that $\delta(\G) \le \sqrt{(m-2)/m}$ for all step two rank $m$ groups.
-We explicitly compute $\delta(\G)$ when $\G$ is a product of Heisenberg groups and verify the conjectural upper bound for such groups, with equality if and only if $\G$ factors over the first Heisenberg group.
-We also prove the following rigidity statement: for each $m \ge 3$ there exists $\delta_0(m)>0$ so that if $\G$ is a step two and rank $m$ Carnot group with $\delta(\G) < \delta_0(m)$, then $\G$ enjoys certain algebraic properties characteristic of H-type groups.
+We investigate the behavior of $\delta(\G)$ under Carnot group morphisms and show that the step two and rank $m$ free Carnot group maximizes the H-type deviation among all step two and rank $m$ groups.
+We relate the value of the H-type deviation of $\G$ to the size of its abnormal set, via the concept of the {\it M\'etivier order} of a step two stratified Lie algebra.
+In this context we observe the distinguished role played by the so-called M\'etivier Carnot groups.
+We establish a rigidity theorem for the H-type deviation: for each $m \ge 3$ there exists $\delta_0(m)>0$ so that if $\G$ is a step two and rank $m$ Carnot group with $\delta(\G) < \delta_0(m)$, then $\G$ is a M\'etivier group.
+We use the optimality of the free step two group to conclude that each step two Carnot group admits a vertical metric which realizes the value of the H-type deviation.
+Finally, we compute the H-type deviation of direct products of step two Carnot groups.